definev/definev.github.io/content/posts/create-an-extensible-custom-theme-in-flutter/index.md

   }
 ```

-The `lerp` method for transition between two state smoothly without chopping feel.
-It takes `other` parameter - the final state we lerping to, `t` the progress of lerping process.
+The `lerp` method is for smooth transitions between two states without a chopping feel.
+It takes `other` as a parameter - the final state we're lerping to, and `t` as the progress of the lerping process.

-In Flutter, `TextStyle` have it built-in `lerp` function.
+In Flutter, `TextStyle` has its built-in `lerp` function.

 ```dart
   // Under `final TextStyle p;`